fab2s/NodalFlow/docs/usage.md

 ## Flow Status

 NodalFlow uses a `FlowStatusInterface` to expose its exec state.
-The FlowStatus object is maintained at all time by the flow and can be used to find out how things went.
+A `FlowStatus` instance is maintained at all time by the flow and can be used to find out how things went.
 The status can reflect three states :

 ### Clean